 After the insertion of the prostaglandin most women should feel comfortable and should be able to rest.
 However, if there is any fluid or blood leaking from your vagina, if you need any pain relief, or if you have other concerns, immediately let your midwife or doctor know.

 Women respond differently to the medications.
-So, if your cervix does not respond to the first dose of prostaglandin application, you may require further doses to allow your cervix to be ready for labour.
-However, the lowest dose regime is commonly used to prevent over-stimulation.
+So, if your cervix doesn’t respond to the first dose of prostaglandin application, you may require further doses to allow your cervix to be ready for labour.
+However, the lowest dose is commonly used to prevent over-stimulation.

 Oxytocin can stimulate uterine activity that is enough to produce cervical dilatation and fetal descent without compromising fetal health or risking the woman to uterine hyperstimulation when used with monitoring.